Tanujch03/react-fun-project/README.md

 # react-fun-project
-learning react by buils fun project
+learning react by building a fun project